Tiffany Trump “flipping out” as Hurricane Nicole barrels towards Mar-a-Lago ahead of wedding day

 Related: Donald and Melania hosted New Year’s Eve at Mar-a-Lago and all the worst people were there

-Tiffany’s bad luck comes at the same time her father has seen his political fortunes crumble after over a dozen of his handpicked candidates lost their races in this week’s midterm elections.
+Tiffany’s bad luck comes at the same time her father has seen his political fortunes crumble after more than a dozen of his handpicked candidates lost their races in this week’s midterm elections.

 To add insult to injury, the one Republican who Trump criticized, Ron “Don’t Say Gay” DeSantis, sailed to reelection in Florida with nearly 60% of the vote.